HTML

 You will be presented with the Save As dialog box.
 Make a new folder by clicking the New Folder icon in the Save As dialog box.

-The New Folder icon will look something like this --> New Folder icon
+The New Folder icon will look something like this -->

-Name the new folder whatever you want.
-Then double click on it to open it.
-Now you're ready to save the file into the the new folder you just made.
+new folder you just made.
 Where it says File name: type in page1.html Where it says Save as type: make sure it says All Files(*.*)

 Hit return and you're done!

-Congratulations!
-You are the proud parent of a fully functional Web Page!
-You could upload it to a server and the whole world can see your creation!
+can see your creation!
 If you are using Internet Explorer, the file you made might look something like this...

 (if your icon is a little different, it's no biggie)